Capture of Córdoba (1016): Background

 After the Siege of Córdoba (1009–1013) and rise of Sulayman ibn al-Hakam to the throne, he rewarded his berber allies with lands and cities, from those there were the Hammudids and their Zenata followers, who took Málaga and Algeciras, Ceuta and Tangier, and the Sanhaja who took Elvira and ruled in Granada.

 Battle

-Ali ibn Hammud al-Nasir, the Hammudid ruler of Ceuta was not satisfied with Sulayman ibn al-Hakam, he rose in revolt, and crossed to Málaga, after negotiations he secured support of his brother Al-Qasim al-Ma'mun, Zawi ibn Ziri and Khayran of Almería, the coalition reached Córdoba where they defeated Sulayman who was protected by Córdoban city militias that were useless against the professional Berber regiments, and the city was captured on June 1016, Sulayman ibn al-Hakam was captured on 1 July 1016 and executed by Ali after knowing about the death of Hisham II.
+Ali ibn Hammud al-Nasir, the Hammudid ruler of Ceuta was not satisfied with Sulayman ibn al-Hakam, he rose in revolt, and crossed to Málaga, after negotiations he secured support of his brother Al-Qasim al-Ma'mun, Zawi ibn Ziri and Khayran of Almería, the coalition reached Córdoba where they defeated Sulayman who was protected by Córdoban city militias that were useless against the professional Berber regiments, and the city was captured in June 1016, Sulayman ibn al-Hakam was captured on 1 July 1016 and executed by Ali after knowing about the death of Hisham II.